sethmachine/universal-sound-board/README.md

 }
 ```

-With a full description of how we are using the Virtual Audio Cable as a source, we can save it to the USB database so that it can be wired to our sink:
+With a full description of how we are using the Virtual Audio Cable as a source, we can save it to the USBD database so that it can be wired to our sink:

 ```shell
 curl -X POST -H "Content-Type: application/json" "localhost:8080/audio-mixers" -d @vb-audio-cable-input-format.json